GUIDANCE FOR VISITORS

 Golf clubs should not be taken into the Clubhouse lounge areas.

-Arrangements should be made two weeks prior to your visit, We would point out that meal cancellations within 3 days of the visit must be paid for.
+Arrangements should be made at least seven (7) days prior to your visit.
+We would point out that meal cancellations within 3 days of the visit must be paid for.

-Mobile telephones are permitted in the Car Park area only.
+You may make and receive calls on mobile telephones in the Reception, Patio & Car Park areas only.
 They are not permitted in other areas of the Clubhouse or on the course.

 All mobile telephones must be switched to either mute or vibrating modes and may only be used in the permitted areas except for emergency.